Ayurvedic massage and bodywork in Ariège

 How many sessions are needed?

-The number of sessions depends on your level of fatigue, stress, and how long the imbalances have been present.
+The number of sessions depends on how long the imbalances have been present.

 In an Ayurvedic approach, the aim is not to “fix a symptom quickly”, but to progressively support the body’s ability to regulate and recover.